tolgademir/php-cv/README.md

 v.1.0 : About us section added, minor edits made.

-v.1.1 : Adding services section.
+v.1.1 : Services section has been added.

 v.1.2 : The all parts of the services have been added.